 5. Ease of Transportation:

-The transportation of junk food is easy due to its packaging as compare to the man-made food.
+The transportation of junk food is easy due to its packaging as compared to man-made food.
 Ease of transportation and availability increase the popularity of junk food day by day.

 Some Junk Foods with their Adverse Effects and Alternatives: